eloylp/go-telegram-uploader/README.md

 It will detect file creation.

 ## How to build
-There is one script at the root of the project, [build_all.sh](build_all.sh) that will build all binaries placeing them at [build folder](build)
+There is one script at the root of the project, [build_all.sh](build_all.sh) that will build all binaries placing them at [build folder](build)
 ```bash
 ./build_all.sh